Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company needs to view a list of security groups that are open to the internet on port `3389`.
 What should a SysOps administrator do to meet this requirement?

 - [ ] Configure Amazon GuardDuty to scan security groups and report unrestricted access on port `3389`.
-- [ ] Configure a service control policy (SCP) to identify security groups that allow unrestricted access on port `3389`.
+- [ ] Configure a Service Control Policy (SCP) to identify security groups that allow unrestricted access on port `3389`.
 - [ ] Use AWS Identity and Access Management Access Analyzer to find any instances that have unrestricted access on port `3389`.
 - [x] Use AWS Trusted Advisor to find security groups that allow unrestricted access on port `3389`.